 I’m a state or provincial agency, can I participate in the MMP?

-The MMP is designed specifically for municipal waste management agencies so all the data collected via the Residential Program Assessment Survey is at the municipal level.
+The MMP is designed specifically for municipal waste management agencies so all the data collected via the program assessment surveys is at the municipal level.
 As a state or provincial agency, you can participate by encouraging the municipalities in your jurisdiction to join the MMP.
 If you’re interested in gaining access to information about municipal programs in your jurisdiction, please contact us at firstname.lastname@example.org.

 I don’t have very much data about the waste and recycling programs in my municipality, can I still participate?

-Only one account can be created per municipality so the person who applies to participate in the MMP will be the same person who must complete the Residential Program Assessment Survey.
+Only one account can be created per municipality so the person who applies to participate in the MMP will be the same person who must complete the program assessment surveys.
 If information needs to be gathered from multiple departments, consider organizing a working team to assemble the information you’ll need to participate in the MMP.

 Why should a municipality participate in the MMP?